warnbergg/prediction_models_vs_clinicians/README.md

 # Can prediction models triage adult trauma patients more accurately than clinicians?
-Repository

-This is the code repository for the "Can predicitons models triage adult trauma patients more accurately than clinicians" project.
+Code repository for the "Can predicitons models triage adult trauma patients more accurately than clinicians" project.